 Japandi is the latest trend in the world of architecture and design this year.
 It is a hybrid design trend that brings together a harmonious blend of Japanese minimalism and Scandinavian elegance to create an eclectic look of its own.
 Both these designs have their individual elements but have a prime focus on simplicity, comfort, and natural material.
-Interior designers in Pakistan have been actively using this artistic fusion of styles to create the perfect mix of form and function inside homes.
+House Interior designers in Pakistan have been actively using this artistic fusion of styles to create the perfect mix of form and function inside homes.
 If you’re looking to explore this new trend for your bedroom, here’s a list of some essential Japandi elements.

 Light Filled Spaces